-Our actions and decisions; the way we live our life and the things we do or don’t do, tell a story.
-Each day of our existence – the magnificent and the mundane – collect like words on a page or chapters in a book to tell the story of our lives.
+Our actions and decisions; the way we live our lives and the things we do or don’t do, tell a story.
+Each day of our existence—the magnificent and the mundane—collect like words on a page or chapters in a book to tell the story of our lives.

 Each person’s life is a story that is telling itself in the living.
 William Throsby Bridges

-A mission statement is a guideline by which we will live our life and tell our story.
+A mission statement is a guideline by which we will live our lives and tell our stories.
 Our family mission statement can be like a compass or a map to guide our way as we navigate our goals and our story.

 Writing a family mission statement can seem like an overwhelming task.
-We’ve broken it down here in 3 simple steps.
-Set aside time as a family to talk through these important details of your family life then work together (with careful consideration and prayer) to determine your family mission.
+We’ve broken it down here into 3 simple steps.
+Set aside time as a family to talk through these important details of your family life, then work together (with careful consideration and prayer) to determine your family mission.

 How do you write a family mission statement?